 Talking Pictures ... and Richmond's transition to villain roles.

 Circa 1930, Richmond was about 45 years old and major film roles were no longer offered.
-He transitioned to mostly B grade films, and seemed to find a niche as a villain in programmer westerns and cliffhangers.
+He transitioned to B grade films, and played mostly villain roles in programmer westerns and cliffhangers.
 He appeared in oaters with Johnny Mack Brown, George O'Brien, Ken Maynard, James Newill (Renfrew series), Tex Ritter, Dorothy Page, Hoot Gibson, John Wayne, Gene Autry, Jack Randall, Tom Keene and Bob Steele.

 His career was cut short at about 54 years of age, due to a fall from his horse while filming a 1940 Tex Ritter adventure for Monogram.